 - 8. As indicated in the legal implications section below, Section 25 of the Local Government Act 2003 requires the Financial Services Manager, as the officer having responsibility for the administration of the Council's financial affairs, to report to the Council on the robustness of the budget estimates and the adequacy of proposed financial reserves when determining its budget requirement under the Local Government Finance Act 1992. - 9.
-A copy of this report is presented separately at item 5 on the agenda for this meeting.
+A draft copy of the statement that will be reported to Council on 18th February is provided at Appendix A and the Executive is requested to consider this when making proposals in relation to the budget.
+The statement has been produced on the basis of the proposals set out in this report.
+It should be noted that, subject to Councillors' deliberations on the budget at Council on 18th February, it may be necessary for the report author to revise the statement so as to take account of the implications of any decisions taken at the Council meeting. - 10.
+Given the projected reductions in core government funding over the medium-term and the high dependency on the use of council reserves to balance the Council's budget, Councillors are asked to consider these statements fully in the context of the proposed budget and Medium Term Financial Plan. - 11.
 As part of the preparatory work in relation to the statement on the adequacy of the Council's financial reserves, work has been undertaken to review the level of the Council's General Fund Working Balance.
 This review is undertaken annually and the outcome of this work is that it is proposed to maintain the Minimum Working Balance at £1.250m.
-The rationale for the Minimum Working Balance is provided at Appendix A. Council is asked to note in particular the uncertainty and volatility regarding business rates income and the impact this has on the proposed minimum working balance.
+The rationale for the Minimum Working Balance is provided at Appendix B. The Executive is asked to note in particular the uncertainty and volatility regarding business rates income and the impact this has on the proposed minimum working balance.

-Final Local Government Finance Settlement 2016/17
+Provisional Local Government Finance Settlement 2016/17

-Following consideration of the first Budget Report, the Executive resolved to give delegated authority to the report author in consultation with the Leader and Executive Councillor for Finance & Devolution to respond to the Government's consultation on the provisional Settlement.
-For Councillor's information a copy of the response submitted is provided at Appendix B. Following the period for consultation the Government published the final Local Government Finance Settlement on 8th February 2016.
+12. Details of the provisional Local Government Finance Settlement (LGFS) for this Council were received in late December 2014.
+Following consideration of the first Budget Report, the Executive resolved, amongst other things, to give delegated authority to the report author in consultation with the Leader and Executive Councillor for Finance & Devolution to respond to the Government's consultation on the provisional Settlement.
+A copy of the response submitted is provided at Appendix C.